turingschool/curriculum/source/academy/workshops/scrabble.markdown

 ### Highest Score

 Implement a `highest_score_from` method that works like the examples below.
-Don't think too hard about the fact that you couldn't have all these letters in your hand at the same time :)

 {% irb %}
 > Scrabble.highest_score_from(['home', 'word', 'hello', 'sound'])